seblammers/sebastianlammers.com/src/routes/posts/data-in-js-02/+page.md

 ```
 You can read this as: take the data and filter it.
 For each row, check if the variable called `island` is equal to `"Dream"`.
 If so, include in the output.
 Nice and simple, right?
-Now you can work with the data that is specificly about the data from *Dream Island*.
+Now you can work with the data that is specifically about the observations from *Dream Island*.

 I'm not rendering these to the screen, but you can see that 124 out of the 344 observations are about penguins from *Dream Island*.